 Pregnant women have always been more prone to serious infections from respiratory viruses due to changes that occur in the body during pregnancy.
 In fact, the first American to die from H1N1 in May 2009 was a Texas woman who was 35 weeks pregnant.
 In addition, when flu vaccines were first developed and made widely available in the 1950’s, pregnant women were prioritized to receive them.

 The COVID-19 virus can be especially dangerous for those who are pregnant or recently pregnant.
-According to the CDC, pregnant women who contract COVID-19 are than symptomatic COVID-19 patients who aren’t pregnant.
-These women are also at a and at (before 37 weeks).
+According to the CDC, pregnant women who contract COVID-19 are two to three times more likely to require ICU admission, invasive ventilation and ECMO than symptomatic COVID-19 patients who aren’t pregnant.
+These women are also at a 70% increased risk of death and at increased risk for preterm birth (before 37 weeks).

 In addition, a CDC study released on November 19, 2021 found that a COVID-19 diagnosis documented during a woman’s delivery hospitalization was associated with an increased risk for stillbirth, with a stronger association during the period of Delta variant predominance.